 All texts have a print/save version, which looks even better than the online counterpart.

-"An OpenCourseWare is a free and open digital publication of high quality educational materials, organized as courses.
+I know, I know!
+Holidays are for having fun, going out etc. but in the mean time, it's alright to get a bit nerdy and check out the most interesting websites ever."An OpenCourseWare is a free and open digital publication of high quality educational materials, organized as courses.
 The OpenCourseWare Consortium is a collaboration of more than 200 higher education institutions and associated organizations from around the world creating a broad and deep body of open educational content using a shared model.
 The mission of the OpenCourseWare Consortium is to advance education and empower people worldwide through opencourseware."
 (OpenCourseWare website)

 "What is Linguee?
 With Linguee, you can search many millions of bilingual texts in English and German for words and expressions.
 Every expression is accompanied by useful additional information and suitable example sentences.